singhritesh85/DevOps-Project-2tier-App-Deployment/README.md

 ```
 **For this project pillar 1 and pillar 2 has been covered with Project-1 and pillar 3 and pillar 4 has been covered with Project-2.**
 <br><br/>
-**A brief discussion on Security have explained through Project-3.**
+**A brief discussion on Security have been explained through Project-3.**